loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

 ### Compiler tools

 If you want features such as [application profiling](https://docs.strongloop.com/display/SLC/Profiling) or [monitoring](https://docs.strongloop.com/display/SLC/Monitoring-app-metrics), you may need to install compiler tools before you start.
-See [Installing compiler tools](/doc/en/lb2/Installing-compiler-tools.html#Installingcompilertools-MacOS) for more information.
+See [Installing compiler tools](/doc/{{page.lang}}/lb2/Installing-compiler-tools.html#Installingcompilertools-MacOS) for more information.

 ### Set directory permissions

 {% include warning.html content="
 Changing privileges like this is appropriate _only_ on your local development system.
-Never do this on a production or public-facing server system.
+Never do this on a production or public-facing server system." %}

-" %}

 To install Node and StrongLoop, you need to have permission to write to the following directories: